 But did you know you can also add more money to your account within a year?
 Imagine if you put your money into MP2 every year, then you’d indeed have a higher return on investment after the 5-year maturity period, on top of the dividends you receive annually.

-9. Reward yourself (and the family)
+8. Reward yourself (and family)

 You can ask around your friends who are financial advisors at Sunlife, AXA, PruLife UK, and BPI AIA, to name a few, and inquire about a quotation of basic or traditional life insurance to start the ball rolling.

 Why not use your bonus to pay the annual premium instead of monthly or quarterly, saving you more than hundreds of pesos monthly?
 You get a lower premium price if you pay it annually, especially if you’re still young.
+The premium is much lower in your 20s, roughly around ₱20,000, compared to if you get one in your 30s, which would be around ₱30,000 with primary riders or coverage.

-11. Start saving for your early retirement with PERA
+10. Start saving for your early retirement with PERA

-Start saving for your retirement with PERA As for investing in retirement with PERA (Personal Equity and Retirement Account) in the Philippines, it offers several benefits, such as a tax credit of 5% if you max out your allowable annual contribution of ₱200,000.
+As for investing in retirement with PERA (Personal Equity and Retirement Account) in the Philippines, it offers several benefits such as a tax credit of 5% if you max out your allowable annual contribution of ₱200,000.
 That means the 5% tax credit is deductible from your annual income tax.

 Starting young allows you to use compounding interest over time, resulting in a larger retirement fund.
 PERA investment managers grow their money through stocks, UITFs, exchange-traded bonds, and government securities.

 Investing in early retirement gives you more time to grow your savings and ensures financial stability during your golden years.
 With PERA, you can build a secure future and enjoy tax advantages.

-12. Annual medical check-ups and supply of vitamins and medicines for the family
+11. Spend on annual medical check-ups and supply of vitamins and medicines for the family

 Yearly medical check-ups are proactive preventive measures that help catch health issues early on.
 Early detection through regular consultations and screenings maximizes the chances of successful treatment.
 This approach can save your family from hefty treatments and hospitalizations.

 Spending on vitamins and medicines may feel like an immediate expense, but it’s a smart move for long-term savings.
 Detecting and treating illnesses early on is less costly than tackling advanced conditions.

 Health is your greatest wealth, so don’t neglect this opportunity when you have the means.